 For some, a vacation implies stress-free days relaxing in a hammock by a lake.
 For others, it means seeing every historical sight in a big city.
 You may prefer action-packed adventures with climbing or boating, simple days in conversation with faraway family or some combination of the above.

 However, whether you're planning a 10-hour road trip or a 10-day international getaway, planning a vacation takes time and preparation.
-The practical task of
+The practical task of knowing how to

 Creating a budget and sticking to it guarantees that your vacation goes off without a financial hitch so that you can relax the way you deserve to.
 The more time and thought you put into it, the more relaxing your time away will ultimately be.